ElieNicolas2/Chebyshev/README.md

-# Optimized Chebyshev Design Repository
+# Chebyshev Approximation Technique Design Repository

-This repository contains SystemVerilog code for hardware implementation and Python code for software simulations of the Optimized Chebyshev Design algorithm.
+This repository contains Python code for software simulation/coefficient generation and SystemVerilog code for hardware implementation of the Chebyshev Approximation Technique Design algorithm.

 ## Overview